pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1723 Manipulating Files and Directories with Go

+Today working on my Go tutorial project, I discovered that Go has a good standard library to manipulate files and directories, really some operations are very easy and fast rather than Java, we save a lot of code lines with Go.
+I am feeling good with writing low level code with Go, I know that Golang is not a low-level language but I feel good writing applications that are not web applications/REST APIs, ETL processes, etc.

 ### Day 1721-22 Go Project and DSA

 Today I continued working on my Go distributed file system project, also I continue studying the Programming Skills LeetCode study plan.
 I started to solve the LeetCode problems with Go.